cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 -   `trial_parameters`: _cogment.TrialParameters_ - These are the parameters of the trial from which the sample came from.
 -   `model_registry`: _cogment.ModelRegistry_ - A common model registry for the whole batch being trained.
 The TrialRunner argument `model_registry_endpoint` is used to retrieve this model registry.

 The expected return value is a `bool`.
 If True, the training will continue normally.
-If False, the `BatchTrainer` will stop retrieving samples, the sampler callback will stop being called, and the `BatchTrainer` will stop.
+If False, the sampler callback will stop being called, and the `BatchTrainer` will stop.